 WHO HAS EDITORIAL CONTROL OF THE PROJECT?

-The producer has editorial, creative and financial control.
-The producer owns the copyright.
+The filmmaker has editorial, creative and financial control.
+The filmmaker owns the copyright.
 For funded projects, LPB contracts a license agreement including exclusive domestic television rights over the internet by way of streaming (including archiving and through social media sites and other web-based and wireless platforms under the control of LPB and/or the PBS or another public media distributor) on an exclusive basis for an unlimited number of times during a period of one (1) year following the initial web release and for an unlimited number of times for an additional two (2) years on a non-exclusive basis.
 LPB serves as a presenter of the program to PBS and/or other public television entities.

 DOES LPB HELP SECURE PLACEMENT ON PUBLIC TELEVISION PLATFORMS?